withastro/astro/packages/integrations/cloudflare/README.md

 ### Custom `_routes.json`

-By default, `@astrojs/cloudflare` will generate a `_routes.json` file that lists all files from your `dist/` folder and redirects from the `_redirects` file in the `exclude` array.
+By default, `@astrojs/cloudflare` will generate a `_routes.json` file that lists function endpoints in the `include` array and files from your `dist/` folder, which would match one of the includes, in the `exclude` array.
 This will enable Cloudflare to serve files and process static redirects without a function invocation.
 Creating a custom `_routes.json` will override this automatic optimization and, if not configured manually, cause function invocations that will count against the request limits of your Cloudflare plan.

 ## Troubleshooting